 In addition to the Evel Knievel stunt vehicles and playsets, Ideal also found much success with several die-cast Knievel vehicles, a series of miniatures, and even a board game.

 The tremendous success of the Knievel toys led to spin-off figures like Robbie Knievel, Teenage Daredevil (based on Knievel’s real-life son) and Derry Daring, a stuntwoman companion for Knievel.

 Other companies produced countless other Evel Knievel toys and novelties, including lunchboxes, bicycles, comic books, pillowcases, sheets, radios and model rockets.
 There was even an Evel Knievel electric toothbrush that was designed to look like the famous X-2 Skyrocket.

 Evel Knievel toys continued to be popular throughout the 1970s.
-Although they were discontinued in 1977 – by which time the range had made a whopping $125 million – these toys occupied a special place in the hearts of toy fanatics and continue to be highly sought-after collectibles.
+Although they were discontinued in 1977 – by which time the range had made a whopping $125 million – these toys occupied a special place in the hearts of toy fanatics and continue to be highly sought-after collectables.

 Reissued Knievel toys appeared in the late 1990s and 2000s including a new Super Stunt Cycle Set by POOF-Slinky that included a dragster and a car.